rgwilton/iana-yang-guidance/draft-verdt-iana-yang-guidance.md

 - **Response Time**: Typically 1-2 weeks

 When emailing, please include:
-- Description of the registry change
+- Description of the change or situation
 - The affected YANG module and relevant excerpts
 - Your proposed classification and version change
 - Specific questions or concerns